 The MSc IDB is open to students with a Bachelor’s degree in the following disciplines: neurosciences, biology, biomedicine, biochemistry, biotechnology, health sciences, electrical engineering, engineering, physics, pharmacy, computer sciences, psychology, chemistry, or mathematics.
 It is committed to the ALBA declaration for equity and inclusion.

-The MSc IDB is not open to students in Medicine.
+The MSc IDB is not open to students with a background in Medicine/Nursing.